archspec/archspec/docs/source/getting_started.rst

 ..
 TODO: Recommend using ``pip``?

 ---------------------------------
-Installing from Github Repository
+Installing from GitHub Repository
 ---------------------------------

-Installing Archspec from a clone of its Github Repository requires `poetry <https://python-poetry.org/>`_.
+Installing Archspec from a clone of its GitHub Repository requires `poetry <https://python-poetry.org/>`_.
 The preferred method to install this tool is via its custom installer outside of any virtual environment: